 Then let the Crock Pot do its magic.

 What kind of beef roast is best for Shredded Beef?

 I like to use chuck roasts or round roasts.
 Round roasts are a little leaner, if that makes a difference to you.

-How long to cook a roast in the Crock Pot?
+How long to cook this Beef Gyro Recipe in the crock pot?